-Facebook just unveiled their biggest change yet.
+Image via CrunchBase Facebook just unveiled their biggest change yet.
 The http://www.new.facebook.com website is a preview of the next design of Facebook.
 The new design places more emphasis on friends and actions and downplays the applications.
 There is a lot more than just design going on.
 They also reveal some new functionality.
 I will present an in-depth review of what to expect from Facebook complete with screenshots.
-New Profile Screen The new profile screen is where the meat of the changes are.

 Image via Crunchbase 6 months ago Twitter was the best place in existence to use and develop great relations with key players in industry, brilliant thinkers and friends.
 It has since become popular, and like the kids trying to be popular in high school, has become a whore.
 Not that it was ever exclusive by restrictions, but rather by obscurity.
 Now twitter is being over run with spammers, marketeers ( is there a difference ), robots, celebrities, fake celebrities, ghost writers and a whole flood of me too people.